Reader’s Corner

 Lenny Marks Gets Away with Murder by Kerryn Mayne

 There were parts of Lenny Marks Gets Away with Murder that I really loved: for example, the anagrams were a clever commentary on the action.
 And Lenny herself was mostly believable and loveable.
 But to swallow the plot, you’d need to had 3 large tablespoons of “willing suspension of disbelief,” a perfectly fine solution for a fairy tale.
 I enjoyed the read—fast paced, warm and humorous.
-(I received a copy of the ARC in exchange for a fair review.)
+(I received a copy of the ARC from the publisher.)